argentsea/docfx/tutorials/Querying/batches.md

 # Query Batches

+A *Batch* allows multiple commands to run within a single transaction on the same connection.
+For example, ArgentSea makes it easy to save a single “customer” record with multiple “locations”.
+However, using a batch you could save multiple customers, each with multiple locations — all within the same transaction.

+The real purpose of the *Batch* is that it allows non-query actions, like *SqlBulkCopy* (SQL Server) or the *NpgsqlBinaryImporter* (PostgreSQL) to be combined with queries within the same transaction.
+See [multi-record saves](multirecord.md) for more information.

+> [!CAUTION]
-Batches allows multiple commands to run on the same connection within a single transaction.
-Because they involve multiple round-trips to the database server, Batches are less efficient than executing multiple SQL statements in a single command.
-You should avoid using batches to execute a series of statements that could be combined into a single command, but you may occasionally need access to a single connection for multiple operations.
-For example, you might want to use the connection to batch insert a series of records, then run a query to validate and process the data.
-In fact, support for PostgreSQL’s COPY functionality is why batches were created.
+> Because they involve multiple round-trips to the database server, Batches are less efficient than executing multiple SQL statements in a single command.
+You should avoid using batches to execute a series of statements that could be combined into a single command.

 > [!NOTE]
-> Because client-managed transactions are much less efficient than server-side transactions, only ArgentSea batches enlist ADO.NET transactions.
+> Because client-managed transactions are much less efficient than server-side transactions, a *Batch* is the only place where ArgentSEa explicitly enlists ADO.NET transactions.

 ## Batch Types

-There are three types of batches, each offering somewhat different operations.
+There are three types of batches.
+Each type offers somewhat different operations.

 * __DatabaseBatch__ can be used for non-sharded database connections.
 * __ShardBatch__ is for a specific shard in a shard set.